gtrgit/C64-Museum-v1.0/README.md

 ## Overview

 The Commodore 64 Museum is an immersive 3D virtual experience built on Decentraland that showcases the rich history of Commodore 64 software.
-This multi-parcel scene spans a 5×5 grid and features an extensive collection of 570 C64 games and applications displayed in an innovative curved gallery format.
+This multi-parcel scene spans a 5×5 grid and features an extensive collection of 10k+ C64 games and applications displayed in an innovative curved gallery format.

 ### Key Features
+- **10k+ Games Collection**: Accessible through pagination system
-- **570 Game Covers**: Displayed in a curved grid formation (3 rows × 190 columns)
+- **570 Display Planes**: Visible at any time in a curved grid formation (3 rows × 190 columns)
 - **Interactive Gallery**: Hover effects, selection capabilities, and detailed information panels
 - **External Links**: Direct links to Internet Archive, Wikipedia, and eBay for each title
 - **Performance Optimized**: Advanced texture caching and resource management for smooth experience